PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 Paragraph 5

-moving some functionality that were in the main loop() function into the function displayCurrentlyPlayingOnScreen().
+I moved some functionality that were in the main loop() function into the function displayCurrentlyPlayingOnScreen().